Baby Outdoor Safety

 Wet or cold weather: Dress your baby in several thin layers, a warm hat, mittens and insulating shoes or socks.
 To make sure baby’s not getting overheated, stick your hand on his skin under his clothes and shed a layer if needed.
 The rule of thumb for older babies and young children is to dress them in one more layer of clothing than an adult would wear in the same conditions.

-Wind: If your baby seems uncomfortable, and you can’t shield him from the wind, take him inside.
+Wind: If your baby seems uncomfortable, and you can’t shield them from the wind, take them inside.

 Snow: Snowflakes are magical, especially to a baby.
 Get a baby snow suit so they don't miss out on the fun.
 Hint: Look for them at second-hand shops — chances are they’ve only been used a few times.